On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Remaining formulae for connection coefficients and other useful finite or infinite expansions including bivariate ones.

 \subsection{Linearization formulae}

 These are the formulae expressing a product of two or more polynomials of the same type as linear combinations of polynomials of the same type as the ones produced.
-We will extend the name 'linearization formulae' by relaxing the requirement of polynomials involved to be of the same type.
-Generally to obtain 'linearization formula ' is not simple and requires a lot of tedious calculations.
+We will extend the name 'linearization formulae' by relaxing the requirement of the polynomials involved to be of the same type.
+Generally, obtaining 'linearization formula ' is not simple and requires a lot of tedious calculations.